recaptcha-UX/LookingGlass5/README.md

 Moonshell 2 was released in 2010, but the User interface is quite poor and lacking in quality.
 Looking Glass 5 fixes this by adding crisp new images, sounds, visuals, and fonts to the Moonshell experience.

-Below is an explanation of all of the pieces and how they all fit together:
+Below is an explanation of all of the pieces and how they all fit together.

+NOTE: YOU SHOULD HAVE A WORKING KNOWLEDGE OF MOONSHELL 2 BEFORE YOU CAN UNDERSTAND THE INNER WORKINGS OF LOOKING GLASS 5.

 # The .skn file: